 At Haley & Aldrich, we recognize that our society’s environmental issues are always changing and therefore, we need to develop new tools and methods to address emerging issues.
 Through our Applied Research program, we’re proactively addressing future challenges by testing new ideas and solutions.
 Our research is resulting in new technologies and processes co-developed with our academic partners and technology suppliers that benefit our clients and industry, and most importantly, our environment.
 We are deploying these new technologies and processes in the field with our clients so they can ultimately achieve their goals more efficiently and effectively.

-By collaborating with government agencies such as the Strategic Environmental Research and Development Program (SERDP) and the (ESTCP) as well as university research centers including the Center for Bio-mediated and Bio-inspired Geotechnics (CBBG), our Applied Research experts solve problems, take risks, and generate creative solutions that minimize costs and shorten our clients’ project timelines.
+By collaborating with government agencies such as the Strategic Environmental Research and Development Program (SERDP) and the Environmental Security Technology Certification Program (ESTCP) as well as university research centers including the Center for Bio-mediated and Bio-inspired Geotechnics (CBBG), our Applied Research experts solve problems, take risks, and generate creative solutions that minimize costs and shorten our clients’ project timelines.
 Industry and academia also benefit from the resulting innovation, which advances the state of the practice overall.

 Learn more about our Applied Research program in the project descriptions and links below.